webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-kubectl.rst

 Interactive Kubectl
 *******************

-From any Kubernetes Cluster-level or Namespace-level Bcome node, you may access a contextualized (i.e. scoped) Kubectl shell

-Bcome will -

-* handle setting contexts & authorisation
+Access a Kubectl shell scoped to a particular Kubernetes Cluster or Namespace.

+* No need to set or change contexts
-* manage you kubeconfig file
+* Bcome manages your kubeconfig
-* allow you to interact with more than one cluster at the same time
+* Interact with multiple clusters at once